timyilmaz559-tech/basic-inventor/README.md

+ABOUT THE PROJECT
-About the ProjectThis project is an Arduino-based smart solar energy management system.
+This project is an Arduino-based smart solar energy management system.
 It provides automatic energy management by monitoring the solar panel, battery, and energy consumption in real time.
 SYSTEM FEATURESEnergy
 ManagementSolar Panel Monitoring: Instant voltage, current, and power measurement Battery Management: State of charge and charge/discharge controlSmart